StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <p align="justify">

 In one form or another, I was a formal student until age 33.
-Today I still go to school, only now as a research scientist and lecturer.
-Alas, education never stops, for the teacher is the ultimate student.
+Today I still go to school, only now as a research scientist, lecturer, and sometimes student.
+Alas, education never stops, for the teacher is the perpetual student.

 </p>